robrushton/NarwhalArgumentParser/README.md

 # Team Narwhal: Argument Parser

-### This was a semester long group project developed in Java using Scrum processes.
+### This was a semester long group project developed using Scrum processes.

 This was a semester long, group project for Software Engineering.
 It is implemented in Java and tested with JUnit (unit tests) and robot framework (acceptance tests).